nirdothan/user-guide/docs/network/interfaces_and_networks.md

 >
 ### Ports

-Declare ports listen by the virtual machine

-> **Note:** When using the slirp interface only the configured ports
-> will be forwarded to the virtual machine.
+Allow-list of ports that are forwarded to the VM, if empty all ports are allowed

 <table>
 <colgroup>